onfido/api-javascript-client/docs/DefaultApi.md

 var applicantId = "applicantId_example"; // String |

 var opts = {
-  'page': "page_example", // String | The page to return.
+  'page': 56, // Integer | The page to return.
 Defaults to the first page if omitted.
-The first page is `page=1` 'perPage': "perPage_example" // String | The number of objects per page.
+The first page is `page=1` 'perPage': 56 // Integer | The number of objects per page.
 Defaults to 20 if omitted.
 };

 var callback = function(error, data, response) {